DiegoMartinezGlez/SmartStrawberryGreenhouse/README.md

 # SmartStrawberryGreenhouse

 ## Introduction
-*SmartStrawberryGreenhouse* is an IoT-GreenHouse project to frow strawberries.
-The main goal is to grow strawberries out of season with automations, using indoor lights and monitoring temperature and humidity to keep them into the required ranges.
+*SmartStrawberryGreenhouse* is an IoT-GreenHouse project to grow strawberries.
+The main goal is do it out of season, using indoor illumination and monitoring temperature and humidity to keep them into the required ranges.

 ## Requirements
 Basic experience with raspberries 3/4 and python3 for the IoT stuff.
 Python3 and pip3 installed.